Trends in the Vintage Watch Market 2018 – Dress Watches

-I have to admit, dress watches aren’t for everybody.
-Personally, I never wear them.
-I like a good heavy watch on the wrist and a watch should be at least 36 mm without the crown, so most of the times I choose to wear a chronograph.
-Besides, dress watches don’t really fit my wardrobe.
+I have to admit; dress watches aren’t for everybody.
+I never wear them.
+I like a good heavy watch on the wrist, and a watch should be at least 36 mm without the crown, so most of the time, I choose to wear a chronograph.
+Besides, dress watches don’t fit my wardrobe.

 But you can’t argue with the fact that they’ve become more and more desirable and collectible and many collectors love to wear them because of their simplicity.
 All you see is a straightforward dial and a watch that tells the time, no complications.

 One of the reasons why collectors start buying vintage dress watches is because most of the vintage chronographs and watches with complicated movements are insanely expensive for the average collector.
 Good clean dress watches from decent Swiss brands are also rising in price, but for now, they’re still affordable.
-I began to notice the serious increase of demand for vintage Swiss dress watches sometime mid-2017.
+I began to notice the severe increase in demand for vintage Swiss dress watches sometime mid-2017.

 Collecting vintage watches is all about condition.
-Certainly, dress watches are no exception.
-Many collectors love their watches in pristine condition, but some collectors (such as myself) can also appreciate a nice time correct ‘patina dial’.
+Indeed, dress watches are no exception.
+Many collectors love their watches in pristine condition, but some collectors (such as myself) can also appreciate an excellent time correct ‘patina dial.’
 Of course, you have to be aware that there’s a big difference between a watch with patina and a damaged watch.
-Water damage for example.
-You should avoid these because the movements will also have suffered water damage and some (hard to get and expensive) parts will be rusty.
+Water damage, for example.
+You should avoid these because the movements will also have suffered water damage, and some (hard to get and expensive) parts will be rusty.

-Another thing that’s very important is that you should always try to find unpolished cases with the original factory finish.
+Another essential thing is that you should always try to find unpolished cases with the original factory finish.
 Many vintage dress watches are polished.
-Owners don’t like to see scratches (because it’s a dress watch right?).
+Owners don’t like to see scratches (because it’s a dress watch, right?).
 The problem is that every time you polish it, you remove some steel from the case.
-The case loses the sharp edges and you’ll end up with a slightly different watch.
-Do this for a longer period and the case will look totally different from the original.
+The case loses the sharp edges, and you’ll end up with a slightly different watch.
+Do this for a more extended period, and the case will look different from the original.

 Crowns are often changed on dress watches.
 Most of the watches from the 1940s until the 1960s are hand-wound.
-It’s understandable that a crown is worn-out after or 60 years of use.
-You can still find some good examples with the original crown if you’re lucky though.
-A replaced crown doesn’t have to be a deal breaker, by the way.
+Understandably, a crown is worn-out after or 60 years of use.
+You can still find some good examples with the original crown if you’re lucky, though.
+A replaced crown doesn’t have to be a deal-breaker, by the way.
 You can buy original crowns on eBay and from specialized sellers.
 Don’t miss out on a good deal if all you need to do is replace the crown for a correct one.

-Let’s talk brands now!
+Let’s talk about brands now!
 In the vintage watch market, there are a few brands that you can’t overlook.
-You can’t ignore Rolex and Omega when you’re talking dress watches.
+You can’t ignore Rolex and Omega when you’re talking about dress watches.
 This, of course, being the ‘higher end’ of the game.
-Rolex isn’t known for their dress watches, but they made a few nice models that can be considered dress watches.
+Rolex isn’t known for their dress watches, but they made a few lovely models that can be considered dress watches.

 First of all, the Datejust.
 I already mentioned the Datejust in my previous article, so I’m not going in too much detail here.
 It’s still one of the most affordable Rolex models out there.
 They were produced in large numbers because of their popularity.
-You can find a good specimen from the 1970s – 1980s for around $3400-4000.
+You can find an excellent specimen from the 1970s – 1980s for around $3400-4000.

 There’s a wide range of vintage Omega dress watches available.
 Measuring from 30mm to 38mm.

-Omega made a couple very nice bumper automatics during the 1930s and the 1940s.
+Omega made a couple of lovely bumper automatics during the 1930s and the 1940s.
 Most of them being around 33-34 mm without the crown.
-Some of them have a nice military style dial and fetch a premium because of it.
+Some of them have a beautiful military-style dial and fetch a premium because of it.
 Today, you can find these bumpers in good condition for around $700-800.
 I still remember buying them 4-5 years ago for $250-350.

 But to be honest, these aren’t suited for daily wear.
 Parts are rare and expensive, and a bumper movement is also more fragile than a regular automatic or hand-winder.
 Luckily there are alternatives!

 The Seamaster line (introduced in 1948) has a wide selection of cases, dials, movements, hands, and diameters.
 Black and military-style dials are always worth a bit more than the others.
-Be very careful with black dials though because a lot of them are redials.
+Be very careful with black dials, though, because a lot of them are redialed.
 Automatics are also a bit more expensive than hand-wound watches.

 If you’d like to add an Omega hand-wound watch to your collection, I’d suggest a watch with a caliber 2XX.
-Very solid movements and you can be sure they’ll rise in value.
+Excellent movements and you can be sure they’ll rise in value.

 Another caliber that I would suggest is the 30T2.
 These are a bit more expensive because it’s a caliber also used in military Omegas.
 It’s one of the best Omega movements ever made.
-You can find these for $650-1000 but they’re climbing really fast, so you better hurry!
+You can find these for $650-1000, but they’re climbing fast, so you better hurry!

-Of course, there are other brands that made pieces worth mentioning.
+Of course, other brands also made pieces worth mentioning.
 Almost all vintage watch brands made dress watches.
 It’s impossible to discuss every brand or model, so I’ll speak from my own experience as a collector.

 Longines is a brand that used to be a lot more respected than it is today.
-They made some very good movements and they’re highly sought after today!
+They made some excellent movements, and they’re highly sought after today!
 I should at least mention the 1940s model with the sector dial and the 12.68Z movement.
-It’s sometimes called the Longines Calatrava online although you should be careful because it doesn’t have anything to do with a Patek Phillipe.
+It’s sometimes called the Longines Calatrava online, although you should be careful because it doesn’t have anything to do with a Patek Phillipe.

-Not every Longines is this expensive though.
-You can find nice Longines dress watches for around $300-550 (with the solid Longines 30L caliber).
+Not every Longines is this expensive, though.
+You can find beautiful Longines dress watches for around $300-550 (with the reliable Longines 30L caliber).
 An alternative that’s a bit cheaper is Wittnauer.
-Also from the Longines group but most of the times, they’re a bit cheaper.
+Also from the Longines group, but most of the time, they’re a bit cheaper.

 Eterna and Enicar

 Two other brands that made some fantastic looking dress watches.
 Lately, these brands have also gone up in value.
-Of course, Eterna has their own in-house movements with a ball-bearing rotor.
+Of course, Eterna has its in-house movements with a ball-bearing rotor.

-I’ve also seen some nice Enicar dress watches with ‘linen’ dials ( for around $175-300).
+I’ve also seen some Enicar dress watches with ‘linen’ dials ( for around $175-300).
 An Enicar dress watch is still a bit more affordable than an Eterna (in my own experience).
-You can find a nice Eterna dress watch for around $350-550 today.
-The Eterna Kontiki is certainly worth looking out for!
+You can find an Eterna dress watch for around $350-550 today.
+The Eterna Kontiki is undoubtedly worth looking out for!

-Some people just want a good quality dress watch that you can wear without worrying about the value.
-Tissot is a brand that made some very nice watches from the 1940s up to the 1970s.
+Some people want a good quality dress watch that you can wear without worrying about the value.
+Tissot is a brand that made some great watches from the 1940s up to the 1970s.

 Another line from Tissot that’s worth checking out is the Seastar line.
 Lots of variations in cases, dials, and movements, but they’re all still quite affordable.
 You can pick up a nice 33mm-35mm Tissot Seastar for around $250-350.

-Another brand that made some interesting watches is Richard.
+Another brand that made some exciting watches is Richard.
 Not that well known but certainly worth looking into!
-They made watches with high-quality movements (also chronographs) and they’re known for their special ‘fancy lugs’ cases.
+They made watches with high-quality movements (also chronographs), and they’re known for their unique ‘fancy lugs’ cases.
 You can still buy Richard watches for a reasonable price.
 Depending on the model and diameter, they’re usually $200-400.